-Before performing any action in the engine compartment, the ignition must be switched off (please see
+Before performing any action in the engine compartment, the ignition must be switched off by pressing the engine stop button (please see the information on "Starting, stopping the engine" in Section 2).

 No operations should be carried out on the cooling circuit when the engine is hot.